ishmukul/MachineLearning/CrossValidation-Scratch/README.md

 # Cross validation techniques
-A power technique for validation of model in supervised learning is Cross Validation (CV).
+A powerful technique for validation of model in supervised learning is Cross Validation (CV).
 CV consists of different methods out of which 3 are commonly used:
 a) Hold-out method: a portion of data is left for test.
 b) k-fold Cross Validation: data divided into k groups and (k-1) groups used for training.